monsoonmaelstrom/book2/book2.md

 He gives me a sideways look, but says nothing.

-“And since we’re both so fine, I figure we’ll get a bunch of poppy cakes, and sit in the park and eat them, while we contemplate our mutual fineness.”
+“And since we’re both so fine, I figure we’ll get a bunch of butter tarts, and sit in the park and eat them, while we contemplate our mutual fineness.”

 “So I take it you’re not fine either,” he says softly.